-- Self plagiarism where you submit work which has previously been submitted for a different assignment without permission/acknowledgement. - Posting advertisements for services which encourage contract cheating either physically or virtually. - Submitting all or part of an assessment item which has been produced using artificial intelligence (e.g. Google Translate or other machine translation services/software, AI essay writing service etc.) and claiming it as your own work.
+- Self-plagiarism where you submit work which has previously been submitted for a different assignment without permission/acknowledgement. - Posting advertisements for services which encourage contract cheating either physically or virtually. - Submitting all or part of an assessment item which has been produced using artificial intelligence (e.g. Google Translate or other machine translation services/software, generative AI, etc.) and claiming it as your own work.